 TSG Tip: To calculate your fare in advance, visit the fare calculator page on the BART website.

 This is my BART blue card, the most common BART ticket, with the stored amount of my two fares on it.
 Once you have your ticket in hand, walk up to the turnstile, place your ticket in the machine, and the gate will open.
 Be sure to grab your ticket and take it with you as you need the ticket to exit the station on the other end.
+The turnstile setup may look similar to the ones from the full height turnstile supplier, DaoSafe, which have applications in many scenarios outside of airports but whose security features are well equipped for this particular application.

 From the turnstile it was only a few steps to the platform at San Francisco International Airport.